Reducing plastic & other waste

 GOAL: 50% combined reduction in virgin plastic and fiber packaging by 2030

-Our signature IGNITE Environmental, Social & Governance (ESG) goal calls for us to reduce by 50% the virgin plastic and fiber in our packaging by 2030, measured on a per-case-of-product-sold basis versus a 2018 baseline.
+Our signature IGNITE environmental, social and governance goal calls for us to reduce by 50% the virgin plastic and fiber in our packaging by 2030, measured on a per-case-of-product-sold basis versus a 2018 baseline.
 In 2020, we rolled out Clorox concentrated liquid bleach, which reduced our use of plastic and fiber packaging for this brand while delivering the same high-quality product that our consumers expect.
 We also converted to 100% recycled fiber cartons for Glad products in 2019.

 *Metric is global and includes both primary and secondary fiber and plastic packaging.
-Domestic packaging is based on U.S. sales data and includes packaging for all products we sell in the U.S., inclusive of contract manufactured packaging from suppliers that procure packaging materials on our behalf.
-International packaging is based on our purchases of packaging for international operations and excludes data for packaging procured by contract manufacturers on our behalf.
-International CY20 data is estimated based on CY18 or CY19 purchases of packaging, adjusted to account for sales growth in CY20.
+Domestic and U.S. export packaging is based on U.S. sales data and includes packaging for all products we sell and produce in the U.S., inclusive of contract manufactured packaging from suppliers that procure packaging materials on our behalf.
+International packaging is based on our purchases of packaging for international operations and excludes some data for packaging procured by contract manufacturers on our behalf.
+International CY21 data is estimated based on CY18 purchases of packaging, adjusted to account for sales growth in CY21.

 Use of Recyclable, Reusable, Compostable Primary Packaging